Dramatic showdown looms in South Korea as Yoon faces impeachment trial and possible arrest

 The National Assembly then voted to impeach Yoon after several members of his own ruling party turned on him.
 Parliament also voted to impeach the country’s prime minister and acting president Han Duck-soo.
 The finance minister, Choi Sang-mok, is now acting president.

-The country’s Constitutional Court has the ultimate say over Yoon and Han’s political fate, and will determine whether they will be formally removed from their positions or reinstated.

-Oral arguments for Yoon’s trial start Tuesday, with five sessions scheduled until February 4.
-If Yoon fails to appear on Tuesday, a second hearing will proceed on Thursday, with or without him in attendance.

-The court has up to 180 days to decide whether to uphold or reject the impeachment vote, and vowed to make the case a “top priority.”
+The Constitutional Court has up to 180 days to decide whether to uphold or reject the impeachment vote, and has vowed to make the case a “top priority.”

 Acting President Choi recently filled two out of three vacancies on the court appointed by the parliament, and the remaining position will be reviewed by the court later this month.